-The BC PNP will not consider a business proposal for a seasonal business unless the proposed business operates for at least eight months per year.
+The BC PNP will not consider a business proposal for a seasonal business unless you can demonstrate that you will be physically present in British Columbia and will perform an active management role on a year-round basis.
 You must also meet all other requirements outlined in this guide.